-But reach is meaningless unless you can prove that it leads to sales, and that’s where the problem continues to lie.
-60% of marketers who commission campaigns with influencers (regardless of their reach) have no attribution model in place to help them assign credit for generated sales, while over two-thirds of them don’t believe that the influencers they work with care whether or not their content drives sales for the brand.
+Not that anyone's really measuring sales when it comes to influencer marketing.
+In fact, 60% of marketers who commission campaigns with influencers (regardless of their reach) have no attribution model in place to help them assign credit for generated sales, while over two-thirds of them don’t believe that the influencers they work with care whether or not their content drives sales for the brand.
 Well gee, guys.
 Thanks.

-And yet all of this is growing.
-Boy, is it growing.
-Over a third of marketers expect their spend on influencers to grow by more than 50% over the coming year, while the number of platforms and agencies dedicated to identifying and engaging influencers grew from a sizeable 190 in 2015 to an eye-watering 420 this year.
+And yet, despite all these problems, influencer marketing continues to grow.
+Over a third of marketers expect their spend on influencers to rocket by more than 50% over the coming year, while the number of platforms and agencies dedicated to identifying and engaging influencers grew from a sizeable 190 in 2015 to an eye-watering 420 this year.

 Someone’s getting rich out of this.
 And it isn't the brands.

 Thankfully, there’s another level still.
 Beyond the celebrities, the mega-influencers, the macro-influencers and even the micro-influencers.
 We could call them the 'nano-influencers'.
 Or, to use the old-fashioned term, we could just call them 'your customers'.

 That’s right.
 Your customers are the best influencers you could ever hope to activate, and their influence is proportionately way greater than the people currently cashing all those marketing cheques.
 Better still, you can instantly track every sale they generate (and only reward them when they do), they already love your brand and, in a fraction of the time it takes to put together a single campaign with one pay-to-play influencer, you can activate armies of them.
 How?
 With technology.